princomp/princomp.github.io/source/solutions/introduction/strings.md

 	#.
 Declares a `string` variable named `id` and initializes it with the string referenced by the `userName` variable, followed by the number entered by the user.
 (Note: you can cocatenate a `string` and an `int` using the `+` sign.)
 	#.
 Displays on the screen: `Your id is `, followed by the content of the `id` variable.

-	Here is an example of execution, where the user input is underlined, and hitting “enter” is represented by ↵:
+	Here is an example of execution, where the user input is underlined, and hitting "enter" is represented by ↵:

 	```
 	Please, enter your name, followed by enter: